 You need to know how each organ contributes to specific functions and systems within the body.

 Concentrate on one issue at a time.
-If you are looking at several topics, make sure to set aside enough time for each.
+If you are looking at several topics, set aside enough time for each.

 5) Read over old exams and practice questions.

-This will prepare you for types of problems that may appear on the exam and provide valuable test-taking experience, especially if no one else you know has recently taken the exam.
+This will prepare you for problems that may appear on the exam and provide valuable test-taking experience, especially if no one else has recently taken the exam.

 You can also go over old exams with a partner or discuss them with your teacher to clarify any questions about previously taught concepts.